rhiannonlau/My-Website/README.md

-# Welcome to My Website
+# My Portfolio Website
-My name is Rhiannon, and I am a computer science major.
-This website contains access to my resume (without my personal information) as well as my projects, both professional and academic.
+This portfolio was built entirely by myself using HTML, CSS, and JavaScript.
+It contains links to my other projects, as well as descriptions and extra information.
-Thank you for your interest, and I hope you enjoy the content.